-With a little creativity, you can turn this Easter in a low or no waste event!
+With a little creativity, you can turn this Easter into a low or no-waste event!

-Hollow wooden eggs such as the ones offered at Wasteless Pantry are a blank canvas waiting to be decorated!
-Fill with lollies, chocolates, flavoured almonds, sweet Easter wishes or money if that’s your preference.
-Blank Goods have a great inspiration page to get your creativity flowing.
+Repurposed jars such as the ones offered free at Wasteless Pantry are a blank canvas waiting to be decorated!
+Fill with lollies, chocolates, flavored almonds, sweet Easter wishes, or money.
+Pinterest has a great inspiration page to get your creativity flowing.

 Make your own chocolate Easter treats!

-We have Easter molds and chocolate buttons (white, milk or dark depending on your preference) ready to be melted into your own handmade Easter treats.
-And if you want to try your hand at making your own chocolates from scratch, we have those ingredients on hand too.
+Grab an Easter mold, and chocolate buttons (white, milk, or dark depending on your preference) from Wasteless Pantry ready to be melted into your own handmade Easter treats.
+Or try your hand at making your own chocolates from scratch, we have those ingredients on hand too.